ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing

-In this study, we propose \textbf{ALPINE}---a closed-loop, lightweight privacy decision agent framework for MECS.
-ALPINE continuously monitors channel and semantic risks on terminal devices, incorporates device states and employs a TD3 agent to dynamically allocate privacy budgets while enforcing differential privacy noise injection.
-Meanwhile, it leverages privacy–utility feedback from edge servers to drive continual policy improvement.
-ALPINE achieves a dynamic equilibrium among privacy protection, data utility and system overhead under stringent resource constraints, enabling practical deployment in large-scale heterogeneous edge environments.
-Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Closed-loop, dynamically adaptive privacy-decision agent framework ALPINE.} ALPINE introduces a dynamic control cycle in which a TD3 agent allocates privacy budgets in response to real-time risks, guided by a multiple objectives reward function that jointly optimizes privacy gain, utility loss and energy cost.
-The closed loop, spanning from terminal risk perception and budget execution to edge feedback, ensures continual policy refinement under varying environmental conditions. \item \textbf{Lightweight, on-device real-time privacy protection mechanism.} All key models, comprising a block-structured lightweight model (LightAE) for channel-risk detection and a TD3 agent for privacy-budget allocation, are trained offline and the online phase executes only lightweight inference, ensuring real-time performance and low energy consumption on resource-constrained devices. \item \textbf{Systematic theory and empirical validation.} We provide rigorous privacy-guarantee analysis and extensive experiments on multiple real-world datasets to validate the effectiveness of ALPINE.
-Results show that it can not only defend against canonical privacy attacks, but also maintain a favorable balance between privacy protection and data utility in dynamic edge environments. \end{itemize}
+In this study, we propose \textbf{ALPINE}, a closed-loop adaptive privacy budget allocation framework for MECS.
+As shown in Figure 1, ALPINE forms a terminal–edge collaborative control-loop that dynamically coordinates privacy protection, data utility, and system overhead in MECS environments.
+On the terminal side, ALPINE continuously monitors channel risk, semantic risk, and device resource status, and employs a TD3-based agent to allocate privacy budgets dynamically before differential privacy noise is applied.
+On the edge side, ALPINE leverages privacy–utility feedback from downstream evaluation to support online policy switching and periodic offline refinement.
+In this way, ALPINE enables practical and low-overhead adaptive privacy control for large-scale heterogeneous edge environments under stringent resource constraints.

+\begin{itemize} \item \textbf{Closed-loop adaptive privacy budget allocation framework for MECS.} ALPINE introduces a dynamic control cycle in which a TD3 agent allocates privacy budgets in response to real-time risk, guided by a multi-objective reward function that jointly considers privacy gain, utility loss, and energy cost.
+The loop spans terminal-side risk perception, budget execution, and edge-side feedback, supports feedback-driven policy switching and periodic offline retraining under varying environmental conditions. \item \textbf{Lightweight on-device privacy adaptation mechanism.} All key models, including a block-structured lightweight model LightAE for channel-risk detection and a TD3 agent for privacy-budget allocation, are trained offline, while the online stage performs only lightweight inference.
+This design ensures real-time performance and low deployment overhead on resource-constrained devices. \item \textbf{Privacy-preserving analysis and extensive empirical evaluation.} We analyze the privacy properties of the proposed mechanism and conduct extensive experiments on real-world datasets to validate the effectiveness.
+Results show that ALPINE can effectively mitigate representative privacy attacks while maintaining a favorable privacy–utility trade-off in dynamic environments. \end{itemize}